Paradise Hotel 51

 Timing these statements to the upcoming release of Let it Die, a game which started development as a completely different game titled Lily Bergamo, might have been enough to make his intentions clear, but around the same time 51 also began making “jokes” that he was aware of strong fan request for a third No More Heroes games, and that thanks to GungHo’s support, they might be able to deliver it in 15 to 20 years.

-August 12th 2015 saw the release of the first issue of Kurayami Dance on Comics Beam, a manga written by Suda himself and drawn by Syuji Takeya.
-Suda was no stranger to Comics Beam, as the magazine cameod in the original release of The Silver all the way back in 1999, and he had already written a one-shot called Death Sentence in 2006 for their anthology “Fellows”, which was unfortunately not picked up for serialization.
+August 12th 2015 saw the release of the first issue of Kurayami Dance on Comic Beam, a manga written by Suda himself and drawn by Syuji Takeya.
+Suda was no stranger to Comic Beam, as the magazine cameod in the original release of The Silver all the way back in 1999, and he had already written a one-shot called Death Sentence in 2006 for their anthology “Fellows”, which was unfortunately not picked up for serialization.

-Takeya’s work had, by that point, always been published by Comics Beam, meaning that he likely came into contact with Suda through the intercession of the publisher; he even took part in that same anthology as Death Sentence, with a one-shot titled “A Summer that can’t be drawn”.
+Takeya’s work had, by that point, always been published by Comic Beam, meaning that he likely came into contact with Suda through the intercession of the publisher; he even took part in that same anthology as Death Sentence, with a one-shot titled “A Summer that can’t be drawn”.
 However their meeting took place, Takeya immediately became the go-to mangaka for Suda.

 As we’ve already discussed, Kurayami Dance was based on one of the five scrapped scenarios of Kurayami, more than likely the third one, again hinting at 51’s willingness to take back his past and move into the future with more personal projects.
 Kurayami Dance would run for 15 months, ending on November 11th 2016.